Eppo-exp/eppo-docs/docs/feature-flags/sdks/server-sdks/php.md

 <br />

 :::note
-It may take up to 5 minutes for changes to Eppo experiments to be reflected by the SDK assignments.
+It may take up to 10 seconds for changes to Eppo experiments to be reflected by the SDK assignments.
 :::